 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

 It is not known if his family ever was notified that he had been a Prisoner of War.
-What is know is that in August 1944, they were notified of his death.
+What is known is that in August 1944, they were notified of his death.

 After the war, Pvt.
-Charles V. Crompton remains were identified by the U.S. Recovery Team.
+Charles V. Crompton’s remains were identified by the U.S. Recovery Team.
 His family requested that his remains be returned to Janesville, Wisconsin.
 In November 1951, Pvt.
-Charles V. Crompton was returned to the United States and buried at Milton Lawns Memorial Park in Section C, Lot 15, Grave 3, on Saturday, January 12, 1952.
+Charles V. Crompton was returned to the United States and waked at the Overton Funeral Home and buried at Milton Lawns Memorial Park in Section C, Lot 15, Grave 3, on Saturday, January 12, 1952.